 In church recitatives the final chords were played in cadences after the singer had sung his last note.

 What specifics apply to the recitatives in Bach's church music?

 Probably Bach’s free recitatives were sung rather slowly in church.
 Ariosos, however, could have very different tempos.
 Bach’s singers were apparently free to determine the note values of the individual syllables.

-In free secco recitatives Bach required an accompaniment in short chords.
+In free secco recitatives Bach required an accompaniment in short chords by all continuo instrumens.
 New chords without changes to the bass line were played by the organ and harpsichord in the right hand only.
-The other continuo instruments also played short chords.

 In free accompagnato recitatives the bass line was probably sustained, but the right hand of the organ was not.
 Sometimes, however, Bach wrote short accompaniments for all instruments in such recitatives; this appears to be a different method of accompaniment.